All Episodes

 Nobody's looking for those kids.

-They don't even exist in the system.
+They don't even exist in the the system, right?

 And Epstein Island, that's how they control all of our politicians.